 Script for Adobe InDesign

 Fix low-res images in InDesign documents.
-Script calls Photoshop to upscale images placed in InDesign that are below a specified resolution.
+The script calls Photoshop to upscale images placed in InDesign that are below a specified resolution.

 - Specify minimum resolution

 - Upscale original images or renamed copies

 How to use the script

 The interface is a single section with three primary options, and two additional options when upscaling copies.
 Set options as desired and then click the OK button to begin.
 The script examines each raster image placed in the document.
 For images with less effective PPI than the minimum, the script calls Photoshop to upscale the image.
 Photoshop uses the resampling option “Preserve Details 2.0,” which does an amazing job of increasing resolution.
 Once all images are examined and upscaled as needed, the user is notified.

 Minimum resolution — enter the pixels per inch that when an image is less than, the image is upscaled to.
 The default value is 300.

 Upscale original images — by default, image files currently placed in the document are upscaled and each link is updated.
 Use the next option to upscale copies instead.

 Upscale copies and relink — the script makes a copy of each link to upscale, then upscales the copy and relinks to the new name.
 When enabled, the next two options become available.